Cerisy-la-Forêt: Modern history

+Modern era

 During the Second World War, Cerisy-la-Forêt sheltered refugees from Cherbourg.
 On 2 July 1944 General Eisenhower and Omar Bradley came to encourage the 2nd Infantry Division at the Château de la Boulaye.

+The Battle of Moulin des Rondelles

-On 12 June 1944 the 2nd Infantry Division was ordered to cross the river.
+On 12 June 1944 the 2nd Infantry Division was ordered to cross the Elle river.
 When they reached the east bank, they encountered German resistance, which foreshadowed the end of the rapid advance begun on 7 June 1944.
 It was a small easily crossed river, but its crossing was difficult.
 A first attempt was stopped by machine-gun and mortar fire from the west bank.
 On 13 June 1944 the men of Company C of the 38th Infantry Regiment were ordered to cross the river at this point.
 The first attempt in the morning failed and it was only in the afternoon after the second offensive that they succeeded in reaching the other bank.

-The fighting resulted in numerous casualties, ten men of Company C were killed and 23 others wounded.
-In total, the losses of the 2nd Infantry Division during the two days of combat amounted to 540 killed, wounded or disappeared.
+Ten men of Company C were killed and 23 others wounded in the fighting.
+The total losses of the 2nd Infantry Division during the two days of combat amounted to 540 killed, wounded or missing in action.

 During the second attack of Company C on 13 June 1944, the men were stopped by machine gun fire.
 German mortars began to adjust their fire on the American position.
 Advancing under mortars of their own, the men of C Company were successful in clearing out the area.